AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/customizing.md

   }
 ```

-Now, we start dealing with underscore.
+Now, we start dealing with handling the underscore.

 Look for the position of the previous underscore and
-1. return, if not found.
+1. if one is _not_ found, return without doing anything.
-2. if found, the text wrapped in between two underscores will be displayed in italic.
+2. if one is found, the text enclosed within the two underscores will be formatted to display in italics.

 ```dart
 // ...